TARGENE/TMLE.jl/docs/src/walk_through.md

 ```@example walk-through
 scm = SCM(
-    SE(:Y, [:T₁, :T₂, :W₁₁, :W₁₂, :W₂₁, :W₂₂, :C], with_encoder(LinearRegressor())),
+    :Y  => [:T₁, :T₂, :W₁₁, :W₁₂, :W₂₁, :W₂₂, :C],
-    SE(:T₁, [:W₁₁, :W₁₂], LogisticClassifier()),
+    :T₁ => [:W₁₁, :W₁₂],
-    SE(:T₂, [:W₂₁, :W₂₂], LogisticClassifier()),
+    :T₂ => [:W₂₁, :W₂₂]
 )
 ```

----
-**NOTE**

-- Each Structural Equation specifies a child node, its parents and the assumed relationship between them.
-Here we know the model class from which each variable has been generated but in practice this is usually not the case.
-Instead we recommend the use of Super Learning / Stacking (see TODO).
-- Because the treatment variables are categorical, they need to be encoded to be digested by the downstream models, `with_encoder(model)` simply creates a [Pipeline](https://alan-turing-institute.github.io/MLJ.jl/dev/linear_pipelines/#Linear-Pipelines) equivalent to `TreatmentEncoder() |> model`.
-- At this point, the `SCM` has no knowledge about the dataset and cannot verify that the models are compatible with the actual data.

----

 ## The Estimands

-From the previous causal model we can ask multiple causal questions which are each represented by a distinct estimand.
+From the previous causal model we can ask multiple causal questions which are each represented by distinct estimands.
 The set of available estimands types can be listed as follow:

 ```@example walk-through
 AVAILABLE_ESTIMANDS